MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-Windows-PowerShell-50.md

 -   [Special Character Handling Improvements]()

 ### Windows PowerShell Workflow
-Windows PowerShellÂ® Workflow brings the power of Windows Workflow Foundation to Windows PowerShell.
+Windows PowerShell Workflow brings the power of Windows Workflow Foundation to Windows PowerShell.
 You can write workflows in XAML or in the Windows PowerShell language and run them just as you would run a cmdlet.
 The [Get-Command](https://technet.microsoft.com/en-us/library/59c6d302-6e8c-48b7-a6f6-f0172df936ad) cmdlet gets workflw commands and the [Get-Help](https://technet.microsoft.com/en-us/library/1f46eeb4-49d7-4bec-bb29-395d9b42f54a) cmdlet gets help for workflows.

 Workflows are sequences of multicomputer management activities that are long-running, repeatable, frequent, parallelizable, interruptible, suspendable, and restartable.
 Workflows can be resumed from an intentional or accidental interruption, such as a network outage, a Windows restart, or a power failure.